Q: How did voyageurs celebrate Christmas ?

 Daniel Harmon, an American, became a North West Company clerk at age 21 and kept records of his career trading with the Cree in Manitoba and British Colombia in the book “Sixteen Years in the Indian Country: The Journal of Daniel Williams Harmon 1800-1816.”

-On more than half of those years there was no listing on Christmas.
-Harmon’s first years were discouraging, without conversation with like-minded people.
-He spoke French and Cree to his wife, who was 14 when they married; she learned English.
-Eventually they found a few friends and ways to share the holy days with them.
+He didn’t mention Christmas on more than half of those entries.
+His first years were discouraging, without conversation with like-minded people.
+He spoke French to the men and Cree to his Cree wife, who was 14 when they married; she learned English.

 1803, Ft.
 Alexandria